TOPOFGR/react-intl-hooks/README.md

 ##### Options (optional)

-Object containing formating options of the time to be transformed into a relative time.
+Object containing formatting options of the time to be transformed into a relative time.
 Each property is **optional**.

 ```typescript
 {